 At the heart of this program is the understanding that sustainability depends on creating resilient communities, which can adapt to changing conditions in ways that allow them to evolve without losing their fundamental identities.
-In this program students will synthesize knowledge about land-use planning, economic development, energy production, food systems, and resource management, while developing skills in leadership, group organization, and conflict resolution.
+In this program students synthesize knowledge about land-use planning, economic development, energy production, food systems, and resource management, while developing skills in leadership, group organization, and conflict resolution.

 The MRSC program, unique in its design and approach, strives to help students apply what they learn in each class to their own communities, wherever they may live, and to hear from classmates how the same concepts may take different forms in various settings.
 The applied emphasis of our online graduate programs is a natural expression of our college, which features a culture and curriculum deeply rooted in social, environmental and economic sustainability.
 Typically, students progress through the program one class at a time, sequencing the core requirements prior to the elective options.
-This serves to lay important foundational perspectives of environmental studies, as well as build relationships within the cohort.
 Students complete projects and assignments by connecting the program’s teaching with their own real-life experiences, while engaging with colleagues and instructors in asynchronous discussions.